boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 This section describes the reference design for modelling the Transport Network based on Orchestration and Management perimeters (Customer vs. Provider). {{fig-tn-arch}} depicts the reference design used in this document.
 This section makes use of the terms defined in {{!I-D.ietf-teas-ietf-network-slices}} with the addition of Customer Site.

 Customer:
-: An entity that is responsible for managing and orchestating the End-to-End 5G Mobile Network, notably RANs and CNs.
+: An entity that is responsible for managing and orchestrating the End-to-End 5G Mobile Network, notably RANs and CNs.

 Customer Sites:
 : A Customer manages and deploys 5G Network Functions (RAN and CN) in Customer Sites.
 On top of 5G Network Function (e.g., gNB, 5GC), a Customer may manage additional TN elements (e.g., servers, routers, switches, or VPC Gateways) within a Customer Site.
 A Customer Site can be either a physical or a virtual location.
 Examples of Customer Sites are a customer private locations (POP, DC), a VPC in a Public Cloud, or servers hosted within Provider or colocation service.
 The Orchestration of the TN within Customer Sites relies upon a set of controllers for automation purposes (e.g., NFVI, Enhanced CNI, Fabric Managers, or Public Cloud APIs).
 The detail of these is out of the scope of this document.